fleschutz/PowerShell/Docs/locate-city.md

 ## locate-city.ps1 - Prints the geographic location of a city

-This script prints the geographic location of the given city.
+This PowerShell script prints the geographic location of the given city.

 ## Parameters
 ```powershell